 Choosing the right CEO for a portfolio company can make the difference between a profitable exit and stagnation.
 A CEO who demonstrates strong collaboration, resilience, and communication qualities will ensure your private equity investment is in good hands.

-Check out our industry-leading resources to see why Cowen Partners is a top executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond:
+Delve into our industry-leading resources to see why Cowen Partners is a top human resources executive search firm in Atlanta, Miami, Anchorage, Seattle, Houston, St. Louis, New York City, Chicago, Dallas, Los Angeles, and beyond: